EfeNexus/EfeNexus/README.md

 # Efe Nexus Pi 🌍

-**Efe Nexus Pi, Powered by Pi Network, Sparks a Global Financial Revolution!** We’re redefining decentralized finance with **BlissP2Pi Xchange @efePiSwap**, a seamless OTC exchange for fearless trading, and **efeStrategy Pi @efeStrategy**, delivering elite financial services to conquer markets.
+**-: [@EfeNexus](https://x.com/EfeNexus) Pi, Powered by Pi Network, Sparks a Global Financial Revolution!** We’re redefining decentralized finance with **BlissP2Pi Xchange @efePiSwap**, a seamless OTC exchange for fearless trading, and **efeStrategy Pi @efeStrategy**, delivering elite financial services to conquer markets.
 Secure your assets with **@EfePiVault**, our trusted wallet solution.
 Beyond finance, we dazzle with **@EfeLuxe**, a sustainable fashion powerhouse, while driving Web3 innovation through cutting-edge dApps and blockchain solutions.
 We also electrify global trade and real estate, connecting the world with unstoppable energy and trust!

 ## 🚀 Our Roadmap